AudiovisualMetadataPlatform/amp_mgms/README.md

   best practice.
 * move source files and modules around so they use python namespaces rather than implied search paths
+* proper logging, rather than ovewriting sys.stderr and sys.stdout.
+Logs are written to the logs directory that is a peer of the script (if the directory exists) and stderr (always)
+* some tools require the galaxy root_dir variable.
+Is this really needed?
+  Turns out, that no, it isn't.
+* amp_mgm.ini is a peer of the scripts.
+A sample is in the repository
+* tool_conf.xml is a galaxy configuration file that can be used to insert this toolset into galaxy.

-## Future cleanup
+## Future cleanup / work

 * reduce the size of the .sif files by cleaning up any intermediate build files.
 * use the args namespace directly, rather than that hacky tuple assignment
-* proper logging, rather than ovewriting sys.stderr and sys.stdout
-* some tools require the galaxy root_dir variable.
-Is this really needed?
+* equivalent to "make clean"  Right now, you have to remove the .sif files and the kaldi/exp2.tar.gz file manually.